mendyEdri/iPhoneX/README.md

 **We discover how to support iOS 10 with creating another top constraint with the margin we want and have, and set the relation to equal-or-bigger, and the safe area constraint with a priority of 750.**

+##  Expand views for iPhone X notch and bottom layout, constraints only.

-4. We saw how to have an elegant solution for the bottom view (it can be top as well), increasing the size of the view on iPhone X, with constraint only - we create constraint from top of the view to safe area bottom instead of changing the size of the view programmatically.
+**We saw how to have an elegant solution for the bottom view (it can be top as well), increasing the size of the view on iPhone X, with constraint only - we create constraint from top of the view to safe area bottom instead of changing the size of the view programmatically**

 5. We saw some code, to have the same solutions we had in constraint - to use programmatically when we creating or manipulating a view programmatically.